At Granite State College, we work to integrate your academic experience with your career goals. We achieve this in two primary ways:

 - Techniques to tailor your resume and cover letter for each position

-Join us in Portsmouth or online to learn about management.
+Join us in Concord or online to learn about career options in hospitals.

-Join Career Services and management professionals to learn how to position yourself for success.
+Join Career Services and hospital professionals to learn how to position yourself for success.

 - Career progression/success stories

-- The education and skills needed and how you can gain experience
+- The education and skills needed and how to gain experience

 Granite State College is committed to helping you advance in your chosen field.
 The college offers a variety of resources to assist in career development, including: